2020 W. Harrison St.Chicago, IL 60612

 All persons who come to the CORE Center requesting medical care will be treated regardless of race, gender, nationality, beliefs or ability to pay.
 All patients will be financially screened and verified for a source of payment for the medical care rendered.
-The Limit of Liability (also known as sliding fee scale) offered by the Cook County Health and Hospitals System is a program to cover all or part of the expenses not covered by federal and state agencies and other insurance payers.
+The Limit of Liability (also known as sliding fee scale) offered by the Cook County Health is a program to cover all or part of the expenses not covered by federal and state agencies and other insurance payers.
 It is the patient’s responsibility to thoroughly complete the applications and present the necessary documents as outline in the Proof of Eligibility Sources.

 Frequently Asked Questions

 Click here for frequently asked questions (FAQs) about CORE Center services.